Here you'll find the answers to the common questions received from new EV owners.

 Should I charge to 100%?

 Generally yes.
 Most EVs only allow you to charge to 100%.
 You have to remember the car has a BMS (battery management system) which looks after the battery for you.
-So even if your dash shows the battery is at 100%, it is likely that it isn't.
+So even if your dash shows the battery is at 100%, it is likely that it is actually more like 95%.
 The BMS keeps a bit of the battery back (both at the top & bottom) that the user can't access, to prolong its lifespan.

 How much does it cost to charge my EV?